Highway-Photo-Project/PhotoUserData/README.md

-Full transparency, I used AI to help me write the code for this.
-I also had a friend of mine help me write the Python scripts and help guide me through it.
-I'm still new to writing code, and most of it is just databases and csv files saved in other repositories for this project.
-I guided it as best as I could, and adjusted it to my liking.
-This is still a learning project for me.

 Still in development and nowhere close to being publicly released (if ever), but I will be using this as a tracker for my highway photo completion progress instead of a bulky spreadsheet I was using previously.

 A few things that should be noted before creating a .list file for this project...